Jorge Andres: Broadcasting career

 Andres began his on-air career in Fredericksburg, Virginia in 2006 as a sports anchor for the former Spanish-language station "Union Radio" 1350AM WNTX.
 He was then an update anchor for the former Red Zebra Broadcasting ESPN properties in Washington, DC (2006–2008) where he formed part of the first Spanish-language play by play team in Washington Redskins history on ESPN Deportes Radio 730AM WXTR (AM).
 In 2008, Andres became the lead anchor and sports director at WZDC-CD Telemundo Washington where he anchored the Sports segment of "Telenoticias Washington" (2008–2011).
 In 2011, Andres made the jump to national broadcasting by joining ESPN where he anchored Sportscenter, NBA Tonight, and Baseball Tonight.
 After his time at ESPN, Andres had a short stint with the American Sports Network in West Palm Beach, Florida before leaving the network to join CBS Sports HQ as one of the new streaming network's first Anchors in 2016.
 In February 2019, Andres joined NBC Sports Boston as a Multiplatform Anchor and Reporter.
 However, in March 2019, Andres took a leave of absence from his position at NBC Sports to tend to a private family matter.
 As of August 2020 Andres joined NBC Universal’s national network as an NFL studio analyst to host the networks prime time coverage of Sunday Night Football en Español on NBC's sister network NBC Universo.
 He also serves as color commentator and analyst on the marquee Sunday Night Football play by play broadcast alongside Carlos Ramirez.
 The new play by play team is set to broadcast Super Bowl 56 in Los Angeles for the first time ever through cable television.
 In addition to Sunday Night Football, Andres serves as a correspondent for “Se habla NFL”, a digital show showcased throughout all of Telemundo Deportes platforms.
 Andrés serves as a correspondent for Zona Mixta on Telemundo Deportes as well as all digital platforms of NBC and Telemundo.
 As of January 2021, Andres responsibilities with NBC Universal expanded to Anchor the weekday and weekend Sports Broadcast of NBC 6, WTVJ, and the noon sports broadcast for Telemundo 51, WSCV, in addition to his national network duties with both Telemundo Deportes and NBC Sports.
+In August 2023 Andres joined Gray Television’s CBS affiliate in Charlotte, NC WBTV as an anchor for their top-rated morning show and afternoon lifestyle show “QC Morning” and “QC@3”.
+Additionally, Andres serves as an anchor and reporter for WBTV’s major Sports coverage and feature magazine program “On Your Side Tonight”.